-Robert Hotz, JD Legal Counsel robhotz@mail.state.ne.us We have audited the financial statement of Hamilton County Court as of and for the fiscal year ended June 30, 2001, as listed in the Table of Contents.
+We have audited the accompanying financial statement of Thomas County Court as of and for the fiscal year ended June 30, 2003, as listed in the Table of Contents.
 The financial statement is the responsibility of the Court's management.
 Our responsibility is to express an opinion on the financial statement based on our audit.